-If you're a finance or insurance professional, an attorney, or a career changer with an undergraduate or advanced degree, this is an ideal next step towards obtaining CFP® Certification.
-The part-time CFP® Certification Education Program addresses competencies in financial planning, insurance, investment planning, income tax planning, retirement planning, estate planning, and ethics, and provides the skills and knowledge necessary for a career in this field.
+If you're a finance or insurance professional or a career changer with an undergraduate or advanced degree, this is an ideal next step towards obtaining CFP® Certification.
+The flexible CFP® Certification Education Program addresses competencies in financial planning, insurance, investment planning, income tax planning, retirement planning, estate planning, and ethics, and provides the skills and knowledge necessary for a career in this field.

 Move your career in the right direction, and join the UVA family for life.